zuccha/smw-code/blocks/shop/README.md

 This package comes with the following files:

-- `shop__pay.asm`: Utility file that contains the function that checks if the player has enough funds, and uses them.
+- `routines/check_and_pay.asm`: Utility file that contains the function that checks if the player has enough funds and uses them.
 - `shop_item_from_below.asm`: A block for buying an item to be stored in the reserve box by hitting it from below.
 - `shop_item_through.asm`: A block for buying an item to be stored in the